jiayiw005/jiayiw005.github.io/_pages/home.md

 ### About Me

-I am an undergraduate student at Brown University studying Mathematics-Computer Science and Engineering.
+I am an undergraduate student at Brown University studying Mathematics-Computer Science and Engineering/Physics.
 As a student researcher and advocate, I'm excited about anything broadly related to **alignment**, **technical AI governance**, and **complex systems**.

 When probing into theories that configures higher-level **design** and **policy** decisions, I'm also making my way to explore downstream, grassroots solutions that center **community-driven technologies**.